Frequently Asked Questions.

 Do you offer trial lessons?

-Do you offer lessons for very young children (ages 3–6)?
+Do you offer music classes for young children?

-Yes!
-Our Early Childhood Program is a small group class designed for children ages 3 to 6.
-With up to 6 students per class, this program introduces young learners to music in a playful, supportive environment that encourages exploration and creativity.
+Yes.
+Our Early Childhood Music Program is a small group class designed for children ages 3 to 6, with up to six students per class.

 What do the classes include?